Tuesday, December 25, 2012

 Honey in His Mouth (Lester Dent, 1956)

 This one is about greed.
-There is this strange motley crew band who try to steal money from a certain South American dictator called El Presidente.
-They are his close associates - a brother, a mistress, his personnel doctor and a guy who deals with his finances.
+There is a strange motley crew band that tries to steal money from a certain South American dictator known as El Presidente.
+They are his close associates: a brother, a mistress, his personal doctor, and a guy who handles his finances.
 They somehow (pretty unbelievably btw) manage to find his identical double - our hero Walter Harsh - and persuade/force him (much more convincingly) to impersonate this asshole Presidente.
-Walter himself is small-time con artist pulling tricks with his girlfriend Vera who is yet another grifter herself.
-So we have seven shady characters and big pot of gold worth 65 million dollars.
-Let the game begin...
+Walter himself is a small-time con artist, pulling tricks with his girlfriend, Vera, who is also a grifter.

 3/5